frakturfreak/neo-article/README.markdown

 ## Purpose

-This is the draft for an article about the [Neo keyboard layout](http://neo-layout.org/) for [Die TeXnische Komödie (DTK)](http://www.dante.de/DTK.html), written in the german language.
+This is an article about the [Neo keyboard layout](http://neo-layout.org/) and XeLaTeX, written in the german language.
+It was also published in [Die TeXnische Komödie (DTK 2/2010)](http://www.dante.de/DTK.html), the journal of the german TeX User Group (DANTE).

 The main author is [Arno Trautmann](http://github.com/alt/neo-article).